This article was first published in August 2018 and updated in November 2019.

 The ones that I have been to several times though are the beaches in Bali, Indonesia’s most popular destination.
 It may surprise visitors but the famous areas of Seminyak and Kuta are not where the best beaches in Bali are, those are in fact located in the southern tip.

 In the north of the island, Bali’s beaches are volcanic and made of black sand.
 They are scenic and different, but not as pleasant to walk on.
 They are also empty as they are quite far from the tourist-heavy parts of the south or even Ubud, so they are spared from the landslide of visitors that swipes through the island in the summer months.

 In this list you will find a few completely unknown beaches in Indonesia which are yet to make the headlines.
 For example, Belitung is the Seychelles of Asia and most people have never even heard of it.
 Some parts of Raja Ampat see few to no tourists.

-Indonesia is indeed far from than the island of Bali which still received more than half of the tourists coming to the country.
-Maybe some of the Indonesian beaches featured here will give you a reason to go visit the country.
+Indonesia is indeed far more than the island of Bali which still receives over a third of the tourists coming to the country.
+Maybe some of the Indonesian beaches featured here will give you a reason to go visit the more hard to reach and hidden places in the country.